mrwerner392/happy-hour-frontend/README.md

 1. Clone the **headless-horse-rider** branch of this repository to your local machine and navigate into the directory from your terminal
 2. Run `npm install`
 3. Run `npm start`
+  - Make sure this is running on port 3001 (should be by default)
 4. Go to [backend repository](https://github.com/mrwerner392/happy-hour-backend) to view backend installation

 ## Demo